NIAMS Policy for Acceptance of Letters of Request (LORs) for Large Grants

 - A description of the proposed research or training program (one page or less).

-- For clinical studies, include a brief description of the plans for considering gender, minority status and children in the enrollment.
+- For clinical studies, include a brief description of the plans for considering gender, minority status and humans across the lifespan in the enrollment.

-- A table that details the requested budget - include major budget categories (key/senior and other personnel, equipment, travel, trainee support, other direct costs), indirect costs, and total costs for each year of the requested application.
+- A table that details the requested budget - include major budget categories (key/senior and other personnel, equipment, travel, trainee support, other direct costs), F&A (indirect costs), and total costs for each year of the requested application.

 - A brief narrative justification for each budget category.